w-gao/notes/vim.md

 ### Enter insertion mode

 - `i`: enter insertion mode
+- `a`: enter insertion mode (append after cursor)
 - `o`: begin new line below cursor and enter insertion mode
 - `O`: begin new line above cursor and enter insertion mode
+- `I`: enter insertion mode at the beginning of line
 - `A`: enter insertion mode at the end of line
 - `c` + motion: cut text selected by motion, then enter insertion mode
+  - `cc`: cut entire line, then enter insertion mode
-- `C`: similar to `D`, cut from cursor to end of line, then enter insertion mode
+- `C` + motion: similar to `D`, cut from cursor to end of line, then enter insertion mode

 ## Visual mode